 For Phase 3, voting will open (online only) on Wednesday, March 18 at 8:00am, and close on Sunday, March 29 at 5:00pm.
-Official candidates will be notified and announced by Monday, March 30th.
+Official candidates will be notified and announced by Monday, March 30.

 The absolute latest date by which a proof of registration must be turned in is Add Date (Friday, March 6).
-However, it is highly recommended that you turn it in with your other materials on Friday, March 6th.
 The election funding form must be turned in after the end of voting on Sunday, March 29.